1946 Combined Scottish Universities by-election: Vacancy

 The seat had become vacant on 16 October 1946 when the independent Member of Parliament (MP) Sir John Boyd Orr had resigned by the procedural device of accepting the post of Steward and Bailiff of the Chiltern Hundreds, a notional 'office of profit under the crown' which is used as a procedural device to enable MPs to resign from the Commons.
 After his resignation, Boyd took up the position of Director-General of the United Nations Food and Agriculture Organization.
 He had held the seat he was first elected at a by-election in 1945.

 Candidates

 Five candidates contested the by-election, none of whom had stood in 1945.

 The Unionist candidate was Walter Elliot, who had been MP for Glasgow Kelvingrove for more than 20 years, until his narrow defeat at the 1945 general election.
 He had been Secretary of State for Scotland from 1936 to 1938.

 The Labour Party candidate was the philosopher and broadcaster C. E. M. Joad.
-The Liberal Party fielded J. M. Bannerman, who had contested Argyll in 1945, and the National Liberals nominated Dr R. S. Stevenson, who had stood in West Fife in 1945.
+The Liberal Party fielded J. M. Bannerman, who had contested Argyll in 1945, and the Liberal National Party nominated Dr R. S. Stevenson, who had stood in West Fife in 1945.

 The fifth candidate was J. G. Jameson, a member of the Federal Union who stood as an advocate of the policies of the Federal Union, although the union did not endorse his candidacy.